 Like these intervention ideas?

-If you find yourself enjoying these types of music session ideas that focus on incorporating other creative modalities then you’d LOVE the Umbrella Community!
-It’s a place where we learn all about child mental health, child counseling skills, trauma-informed care, relational neurosciences, and the creative arts in music (and you can earn 15 CMTE credits!).
+If you find yourself enjoying these types of music session ideas that focus on incorporating other creative modalities then you’d LOVE the Umbrella Membership!
+It’s a place where we learn all about child mental health, child counseling skills, trauma-informed care, relational neurosciences, and the creative arts within therapy.

-You get access to our resource library FULL of interventions like these and you also get fresh interventions, information downloads, and implementation videos each month!
+You get access to our resource library FULL of interventions like these and you also get fresh interventions, information downloads, and implementation videos sent directly to you!